sparkflows/sparkflows-docs/docs/user-guide/machine-learning/model-persistence/persisting-sparkml-models.rst

 ML Save Workflow
 +++++++++++++++++++++

-The below workflow uses the NodeModelSave for saving the Spark ML model at the given location.
+The workflow given below uses the NodeModelSave to save the Spark ML model at the given location.

 .. figure:: ../../../_assets/model/mlmodelsave.png
    :alt: Modelsave
    :width: 80%

-Load Model processor
+Load Model Processor
 +++++++++++++++++++++

 ML Load Model reads in the Spark ML model from the specified location.